 Bachelor’s Degree in Education Studies

 Study education as a formative experience, whether it takes place in families, popular culture, community programs, corporate environments, social media, or even schools.
 You will explore the creation and uses of knowledge in the organization of power, places, and programs.
-Arcadia’s Education Studies program will allow you to see unique perspectives of yourself and in the world you.
+Arcadia’s Education Studies program will help you find perspectives on yourself and others with a distinctly Arcadian global perspective.

 As an Education Studies major, you will: